Confused About the Symptoms of the Flu or the New Coronavirus? Read Here

 Who Has the Highest Risk of Contracting the New Coronavirus?

-The elderly, young children or anyone with a lowered or compromised immune system appear to be more susceptible to the disease.
-But the main risk factor still remains travel to Wuhan or nearby areas in China, which is much less likely with current travel advisories and airline bans.
-There are 28 countries where COVID-19 has been identified, but again, more than 99% of the cases are within the borders of China itself; more than half of those countries have 10 or fewer cases per country.
+The elderly or anyone with a lowered or compromised immune system appear to be more susceptible to the disease.
+But the main risk factor still remains travel to or from areas where COVID-19 is more widespread.

 Preventing the Coronavirus